 You may think a few fake emails aren’t that bad.
 But modal newsletter forms also affect user engagement.
 One site experienced a higher bounce rate and a decrease in visit duration and pages visited.

-Engagement numbers have more impact than subscriber numbers because they affect the entire site.
-When you lose users at your modal, you cut short their chance to experience your content.
+Engagement is more important than subscriber count because it determines how long users stay on your site and whether they want to come back.
+When you lose users at your modal, you cut short their willingness to experience your site.

 They could have enjoyed your content or bought a product had they spent more time on your site.
 But all that is lost when users abandon your site at the sight of your modal.